redhat-cip/dci-openshift-app-agent/README.md

 do\_chart\_verifier                | false                                                | Enable/Disable the Chart Verifier
 do\_must\_gather                   | true                                                 | Enable/Disable the generation of must_gather
-do\_preflight\_tests               | false                                                | Trigger to activate the preflight tests tests\_to\_verify                  | undefined                                                | List of expected test results.
+do\_preflight\_tests               | false                                                | Trigger to activate the preflight tests do\_container\_parallel\_test      | false                                                | If true, Run Preflight test in parallel for container that need to recertify or without submission to the portal tests\_to\_verify                  | undefined                                                | List of expected test results.
 When defined, it triggers the validation of actual test results against the expectations.
 Please check [verify-tests readme](https://github.com/redhatci/ocp/tree/main/roles/verify_tests/README.md) to get more details and an example of the configuration.
 |See [Operator Certification (preflight)](https://github.com/redhatci/ocp/tree/main/roles/preflight/README.md) for details to enable the Operator Certifications tests suite ||
 |See [k8s_best_practices_certsuite role](https://github.com/redhatci/ocp/tree/main/roles/k8s_best_practices_certsuite/README.md) for details to enable the Red Hat Best Practices Test Suite for Kubernetes                  ||